 What Else Can You Do?

-Now that we’ve talked about the five pregnancy heartburn cures that actually work, let’s talk for a moment about some ways you can be proactive in stopping heartburn before it starts.
+Now that we’ve talked about the five pregnancy heartburn remedies that actually work, let’s talk for a moment about some ways you can be proactive in stopping heartburn before it starts.

 Don’t eat too late at night.